Skip to main content

 Up to four different devices can watch Disney Plus at once.
 Each Disney Plus account can have seven active profiles so that the whole family can have their own profiles.
 That’s particularly useful when setting up content restrictions so that younger children can’t watch content that may not be suitable for them.
 It also means that each profile has its own algorithm so you should receive recommendations that suit your interests rather than being recommended shows based on what someone else was watching.

-Fortunately, for most households, four devices should be more than enough, and it’s also higher than some rivals.
+Fortunately, for most households, four devices should be more than enough, and it’s also higher than some other streaming services.
 Interestingly, there is no limit on the location of the four devices either.
 All four devices could be accessing Disney Plus from different parts of the world so in theory, you could share your account details with friends and family.
-That goes against Disney Plus’s terms and conditions but Disney currently doesn’t have anyway to enforce that policy.
-Disney has reported in the past that it will monitor abnormal logins, however, so you should be as careful as possible.
-Having said that, sharing your login once in a while is unlikely to be a problem.
+That goes against Disney Plus’s terms and conditions and you run the risk of getting your account suspended.

 Disney plus streaming service